felixle236/node-core/README.md

 ### Permission

 - We are using the role for checking permission.
-- We validate and check permission in controllers and pass user info (user authenticated) into interactor handler (if necessary).
+- We validate and check permission in controllers and pass user info (user authenticated) into usecase handler (if necessary).
 - Usually, we have 3 cases:
    - `Anonymous` (Non-user) to allow access API, we don't need to do anything about permission.
    - `Any user authenticated` to allow access API, just use `@Authorized()` without the role on controller functions.